roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 If FEC is enabled on sender, a pair of a source and repair ports should be used for communication between sender and receiver.
 If FEC is disabled, a single source port should be used instead.

-Receiver can listen on multiple source and repair ports of different protocols simultaneously.
-This allows multiple senders which use different protocols and FEC schemes to connect to a single receiver.

 Supported protocols for source ports:

 - rtp (bare RTP, no FEC scheme)